New Jersey family of four was killed and their mansion set on fire, officials say

 Keith and Jennifer Caneiro were identified as two of the victims, and Gramiccioni said they had tentatively identified the other two bodies as those of the Caneiro children, 11-year-old Jesse and 8-year-old Sophia.

-Keith Caneiro had been shot and was found in front of the home and the other three were found severely burned inside the home.
+Keith Caneiro had been shot and was found in front of the home and the other three were found severely burned inside the home on Tuesday.
 Authorities have no reason to believe there was “a suicide angle” in this case, Gramiccioni added.

-Monmouth County Prosecutor Chris Gramiccioni also said authorities are investigating a separate house fire in nearby Ocean Township as arson and are looking into whether the two fires are related.
+Gramiccioni said authorities are investigating a separate house fire in nearby Ocean Township as arson and are looking into whether the two fires are related.

-Paul Caneiro is the brother of Keith Caneiro, Gramiccioni said.
+The other house is the residence of Paul Caneiro, the brother of Keith Caneiro, Gramiccioni said.
 Their two homes are about 11 miles apart.

+“My client maintains his innocence on this charge and any other potential charges,” Caneiro’s attorney, Robert Honecker, told CNN.
+“His family fully support his defense of this charge.
+He fully expects to be vindicated when this case finally resolves.”

-Authorities say Paul Caneiro set fire to his house by igniting gasoline while his wife and two daughters were inside, according to the complaint and warrant provided by the Monmouth County Prosecutors office.
+Authorities say Paul Caneiro set fire to his house by igniting gasoline while his wife and two daughters were inside, according to the complaint and warrant provided by Monmouth County prosecutors.
 There were no injuries in that blaze.

 Gramiccioni cautioned against leaping to conclusions about the fires until authorities investigate further.

-“Both of those homes that we are talking about, they’re owned by — under public records — by common family members,” Gramiccioni said.
+“Both of those homes that we are talking about, they’re owned by — under public records — by common family members,” Grdamiccioni said.

 “I would just encourage the media and the public to not get carried away until there’s reason to believe whether that might be linked or not.
 It’s important not to do that until there is an objective reason to do so.”